vostpt/mobile-app/README.md

 ## Project Structure

-* data - Manages the API and Local data
+* data - Manages the API and Local data for the app
 * domain - Manages the business logic of the application
 * di - Manages the dependency Injection of the application
 * presentation - Manages the UI, routing and blocs